-- The class map is used with a policy map (page 223) to create a service policy (page 226) for a specific interface that defines packet classification, service tagging, and bandwidth policing.
+- The class map is used with a policy map (page 253) to create a service policy (page 257) for a specific interface that defines packet classification, service tagging, and bandwidth policing.
 Note that one or more class maps can be assigned to a policy map. - Up to 32 class maps can be configured.

 - Class Name Name of the class map.
-(Range: 1-32 characters) - Type Only one match command is permitted per class map, so the match-any field refers to the criteria specified by the lone match command.
+(Range: 1-32 characters) - Type Only one match command is permitted per class map, so the match-any field refers to the lone criteria specified by this command.